ehmicky/autoserver/docs/configuration.md

   - setting an environment variable `APIENGINE_CONFIG="path_to_config"`
   - using the command line: `apiengine run --config="path_to_config"`.
   - passing it via Node.js: `apiengine.run({ config: 'path_to_config' })`
-  - creating a `apiengine.run.config.yml`, `apiengine.run.config.yaml` or
+  - creating a `apiengine.run.config.EXTENSION` file in the current directory, or any parent directory. `EXTENSION` depends on the file format, e.g. `yml` for YAML.
+This is the preferred configuration method.

-    `apiengine.run.config.json` file in the current directory, or any parent directory.
-This is the preferred method.
+The file format can be any of the [supported formats](formats.md).

 The file contains a set of options for a given instruction, e.g.: